-Although just a few years ago it would have been much easier, because of the credit crunch last year getting a card for those of you who are looking to build credit can be much more difficult, if you don't know where to look.
-There are a few different options for people with little to no credit, depending on your circumstances.
+Although just a few years ago it would have been much easier, because of the credit crunch last year getting a card for those of you who are looking to build credit can be much more difficult, if you don’t know where to look.
+There are a few different options for credit cards with no credit, depending on your circumstances.

 Have Average or Poor Credit?

 If you already have some credit, and are looking to improve it or rebuild your credit, we have a Guide for you too!